signapay/processor-interview-ut/backend/README.md

 Here are some key endpoints exposed by the backend:

-- `POST /api/upload` - Upload a single transaction file.
+- `POST /api/upload` - Upload transaction file and process it.
 - `GET /api/reports` - Retrieve system reports related to transactions and accounts.
 - `POST /api/reset` - Reset the system, clearing all stored transactions and account data.